Skip to content

 # Build only L2 project images (fast, reuses existing L0/L1 layers)

-terok build myproj
+terok project build myproj

-terok build --agents myproj
+terok project build myproj --refresh-agents

-terok build --full-rebuild myproj
+terok project build myproj --full-rebuild

 # Optional: build a dev image from L0 as well

-terok build myproj --dev
+terok project build myproj --dev

 Build modes: - Default (build): Only rebuilds L2 project images, reuses existing L0/L1.
-Use for project config changes. - Rebuild from L0 with fresh agents (--agents): Rebuilds L0+L1+L2 and refreshes agent installs.
-Affects new containers only. - Rebuild from L0 (no cache) (--full-rebuild): Rebuilds L0+L1+L2 with --no-cache and --pull=always.
-Use when base image or apt packages need updating.
-Affects new containers only.
+Use for project config changes. - --refresh-agents: Rebuilds L0+L1+L2 and cache-busts the per-agent install layers, leaving the system-package layer intact.
+Use when an agent CLI has a new release. - --full-rebuild: Rebuilds L0+L1+L2 with --no-cache --pull=always.
+Use when the base image or system packages need updating. - --agents <list>|all: One-shot override of the agent selection for this build.
+Does not modify project.yml.

 Step 6: Initialize SSH (for private repos)

-terok ssh-init myproj
+terok project ssh-init myproj

 Step 7: Create and Run a Task

-# Create a new task
+# Create a new task and attach into its shell (default on a TTY).

-terok task new myproj
+terok task run myproj

 # List tasks